Jefferson and the Early Diplomatic Corps

 These small-group house tours, which include the Dome Room, offer visitors an intimate look at how the holidays were celebrated in Jefferson's time, plus the rare opportunity to experience Monticello after dark.
 Tours begin at 5:30 p.m., 5:45 p.m. and 6:00 p.m. on each date. $45; reserved tickets are required.

-These special guided tours of Thomas Jefferson's house are designed especially for families with children ages 6 to 11.
-The 35-minute tours feature hands-on opportunities in every room and provide a glimpse of what life was like for the children who lived at Monticello in the late 1700s and early 1800s.
+These special guided 40-minute tours of Thomas Jefferson's house are designed especially for families with children ages 5 to 11.
+Featuring hands-on opportunities, these tours provide a glimpse of life at Monticello and highlight Jefferson’s accomplishments and wide-ranging interests.